Performance or Mastery?

 But there’s a second, more important reason that if you’ve failed before, a performance goal may not be the best idea.
 Repeated failure indicates a lack of preparation – that some critical skill or combination of skills are missing.
 Focus on building up those skills, and performance will take care of itself.

 3. If You’re Anxious, Take Things One at a Time

 I’m naturally competitive, but the thought of my first ballroom dancing competition struck me cold.
-I was going to look like a frikken fool.
+I was going to look like a fool.

 Did that desire to avoid looking like a fool motivate me?
 Sure.

 But once I stopped thinking about the competition and the dozens of people who would be laughing at me, and started focusing on mastering certain individual skills, the anxiety faded and an even stronger source of motivation arose.
-I wanted to be able to make those movement, gracefully.
+I wanted to be able to make those movements, gracefully.
 As I made progress, I felt pride in my growing ability.